 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent illnesses or life changes.

 - Make a list of all medications, vitamins or supplements that you're taking, including the dose of each.

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
-For vocal cord paralysis, some basic questions to ask your doctor include:
+Your time with your health care provider may be limited.
+Preparing a list of questions can help you make the most of your time together.
+For vocal cord paralysis, some basic questions to ask your provider include:

 - What's the most likely cause of my vocal cord paralysis?

 - What kinds of tests do I need?
 Do these tests require any special preparation?

 - Is this condition temporary, or will my vocal cords always be paralyzed?